Duluth International Airport

 With fewer than 300,000 passengers travelling through the airport each year, the facilities in Duluth International Airport are understandably basic, with only a gift shop and cafe in the terminal.

-The airport is located five miles (9km) northwest of Duluth.
+The airport is located seven miles (11km) northwest of Duluth.

 Getting to the city

-The Duluth Transit Authority operates bus services (Route 5) throughout the week.
+The Duluth Transit Authority operates bus services (Route 8) throughout the week and weekend (Route 5).
 Limited service is available on public holidays and Sundays.
 Single fares are $0.75 off-peak, or $1.50 during peak travel times.
 Exact change is required.

 GMT -6 (GMT -5 from mid-March to the first Sunday in November).

 Car rental companies at the airport include Alamo, Avis, Budget, Enterprise, Hertz, and National.

 Several taxi companies operate from the airport, including Airport & Duluth Taxi and Yellow Door Taxi.
 It is best to book ahead via phone.

 Flights to Duluth International Airport are available only on Allegiant Air, Delta and United Airlines.